OpenBEL/cytoscape-plugins/kam-navigator-plugin/README.md

 -   BELFramework 1.2.2 or greater installed
 -   Cytoscape 2.7.x or 2.8.x installed

-Make sure the latest BELFramework Webservice Plugin is built and copied to the `lib/` folder.
+Make sure the latest BEL Framework Web Service Plugin is built and copied to the `lib/` folder.

 Once installed you will need to configure the *HOME* location of each